Arcticodactylus: Description

 In 2015, Kellner established some distinguishing traits, correcting and adding to the 2001 diagnosis.
 The jaws have eleven or twelve multi-cusped teeth per side.
 The articulation surface of the fourth metacarpal with the fourth finger shows two true condyles.
 The thighbone is only a little shorter than the shinbone, with 96% of its length.
 The scapula is much longer, 93%, than the coracoid.
 The humerus is only slightly shorter than the thighbone, with 92% of its length, or the ulna with 91% of ulnar length.
 The thighbone is somewhat longer than the first phalanx of the wing finger that has 91% of femoral length.
 The third metatarsal of the foot is elongated with 56% of shinbone length.
 These proportions imply that Arcticodactylus had relatively short wings and large feet.

 Arcticodactylus can furthermore be distinguished from Eudimorphodon in the lack of long fang-like teeth in the middle of the tooth row and from Eudimorphodon ranzii, Carniadactylus and Bergamodactylus by a triangular instead of rectangular deltopectoral crest on the humerus.
 Articodactylus has fewer teeth than any other known Triassic pterosaur.

 Jenkins e.a. claimed that the unique articulation in Arcticodactylus between the main wing metacarpal and the wing finger, with two rounded condyles, was a transitional shape between the ancestral form that featured a single rounded articulation surface on the metacarpal allowing a considerable amount of lateral movement, and the condition in later pterosaurs that showed a gentle depression or trochlea.
-The two condyles, the upper one the largest, would have forced the finger into the most optimal plane of movement during the upstroke of the wing.
+The two condyles, the upper one being the largest, would have forced the finger into the most optimal plane of movement during the upstroke of the wing.